How does it work?

 When you enter multi-select mode, the button to remove files appears.
-If the files is being used in a playlist, you’ll be prompted to remove the file from the playlist as well.
+If the files are being used in a playlist, you’ll be prompted to remove the file from the playlist as well.
 If you select yes, the file will be removed from the slide it was on, but the slide itself will remain in the playlist.

 It is actually very easy to split PDF files, it is essentially printing a range of pages as a PDF.
-In this example we’ll be using Chrome to open the PDF file and then printing the page (Ctrl/Cmd + P shortcut) and selecting a page range of 1 – 50.
+In this example, we’ll be using Chrome to open the PDF file and then printing the page (Ctrl/Cmd + P shortcut) and selecting a page range of 1 – 50.
 Then repeat the process with 51-100 and so on.

 When you upload a .zip archive, only image files are processed, other files are skipped.
-If the zip archive contains files otherwise supported by our service (video, pdf, excel, etc…), you should unpack the zip archive in your computer and upload unpacked files instead.
+If the zip archive contains files otherwise supported by our service (video, pdf, excel, etc…), you should unpack the zip archive on your computer and upload unpacked files instead.

 Supported file types